ex-zee-ex/waaaave_pool/README.md

 7   - toriodal universe

-yes i am aware that much of this labelling is mysterious nonsense.
-I'm in the process of writing a better manual right now but honestly words are not going to help much more than just saying "ok if you touch these things something will happen if you look at the screen you will def notice a thing or two that will then map into some dendritic connections between axons or something!".  but yeah also i have to like draw some diagrams too and that kind of takes me some time too so yeah.

-if you are using the midi version then these keyboard controls will work as well but if you change them then they can potentially change or offset the ranges of the midi controls heads up
+if you are using a midi controller then these keyboard controls will work as well but yall should take into account that using both the midi controller and the usb keyboard at the same time can do some really confusing stuff in terms how keyboard entry can offset ranges of the midi interfaces!  so maybe fun if you like to be confused but just a heads up on that front.

 ![Image description](https://github.com/ex-zee-ex/pictures/blob/master/78.jpg)

 (notes: parenthesis (U) and (B) after the controls means Unipolar and Bipolar respectively.  unipolar means that values go from 0-1, bipolar means that values go from -1 to 1.  this means that if you want to set values to 0 on a unipolar knob then you turn it all of the way to the left and if you want to set values to 0 on a bipolar knob you set it at 12 o clock.
 Unipolar 0 on a slider means all of the way down, bipolar 0 means exactly in the middle.
 Most of these parameters we will assume are normalized, which means we will think of 0 as being all of the way off and 1 as being 100 percent on.
 This can get a little strange because some values are set so that they actually go from like -200 percent off to +200 percent on but bear with me, it is all happening for reasons!  if the default parameter set is anything other than (0,1) or (-1,1) it will be shown in parenthesis as well.  the framebuffer delay channel will be henceforth referred to as fb0)

 1. Luma Key Level.
 (U)  This selects a brightness value in the video input channel to key fb0 into.
 For example, if I turn my Luma Key Level knob to 12 o clock, that means everything in the input channel with brightness less than 50 percent will be replaced by fb0.
 0 means that none of fb0 is keyed in, 1 means that none of the input channel will be visible.
+When the luma key switch is flipped it just reverses the operation here so that if knob is at 12 o clock everything with brightness more than 50 percent will be keyed out.

 2. Mix level.
 (B) (-1.1,1.1)  For values between 0 and 1 this functions as a fade between the input channel and fb0.
 For values outside of this range interesting distortions can happen.
 Strobing can occur when there are very short (less than 5 frames) delay times and negative mix values.
 Mix is downstream from Key so you can key and mix at the same time, the mixing will only affect the unkeyed part of the input channel though!
 The actual mathematics being performed is a linear interpolation (aka lerp in many programming languages) between each pixel.
 Let Input pixel be I, Mix level be M and fb0 pixel be F, then the value of each pixel will be set by I*(1-M)+F*M.